State preparation with parallel-sequential circuits: PS circuits on noisy devices

-\prlsection{Error propagation}Gates are known to proliferate errors in the sense that an error in a single location can lead to errors on many qubits~\cite{Nielsen2000,PRXQuantum.3.040326}.
+Gates are known to proliferate errors in the sense that an error in a single location can lead to errors on many qubits~\cite{Nielsen2000,PRXQuantum.3.040326}.
 To probe how error propagation depends on circuit layout, we consider the setting proposed in Ref.~\cite{PRXQuantum.3.040326}.
 Given a circuit layout, the authors consider the family of random unitaries $U$ obtained by taking each gate in the circuit to be Haar random.
 In the absence of errors, applying $U^\dagger U$ to $\ket0^{\otimes N}$ first entangles the qubits and then disentangles them again.
-If single-qubit depolarizing error occurs at a certain rate $p_1$ during this evolution, the system fails to return to its initial state and instead has some average number of depolarized qubits $\langle \eta \rangle$ in the final state [cf.~\cref{xy_err_fig}(b)].
+If single-qubit depolarizing error occurs at a certain rate $p_1$ during this evolution, the system fails to return to its initial state and instead has some number of depolarized qubits.
+This process can be modeled as a Markov chain, where the system is represented as a string of zeros and ones: zeros denote noiseless qubits, and ones denote depolarized qubits [cf.~\cref{apd_ep_calc}].
+Using Markov-chain Monte Carlo, the average number of depolarized qubits, $\langle \eta \rangle$ (equivalently, the average number of ones in the Markov chain), can be computed at the end of the circuit evolution~\cite{PRXQuantum.3.040326}, as shown in ~\cref{err_fig}(b).
+The results in this subsection further demonstrate the noise robustness of PS circuits, albeit in a generic average case, where we can make analytical progress.

 We now investigate how $\langle \eta \rangle$ depends on circuit layout in the limit of low error densities $p_1T\ll 1$.
 If no gates are applied, the system idles for time $2T$, and thus the depolarizing dynamics leads to $\langle \eta \rangle/N = 2p_1 T + O((p_1 T)^2)$.
-Adding in gates, it can be shown that their effect when acting on a clean and a depolarized qubit amounts to depolarizing both (propagating the error) with probability 4/5 or removing the error with probability 1/5~\cite{PRXQuantum.3.040326}.
+Adding in gates, it can be shown that their effect when acting on a clean and a depolarized qubit amounts to depolarizing both (propagating the error) with probability 4/5 or removing the error with probability 1/5 ~\cite{PRXQuantum.3.040326}.
 In one-dimensional random brickwall circuits an error will thus propagate to a number of qubits that scales linearly in $T$ (for $T<N$), and thus $\langle \eta \rangle/N \propto p_1 T^2$~\cite{PRXQuantum.3.040326}, with the quadratic scaling $\propto T^2$ indicating strong error propagation.